EmmelyDurieux/Internship_2023/README.md

 ## 04_random_forest_classification2.R
 ### input
-- latent space
+- latent space (.txt file)
-- filtered sample meta data
+- filtered sample meta data (.txt file)
-- dataset of latent variable with corresponding taxa
+- dataset of latent variable with corresponding taxa (.txt file)

 This script:
 - trains a random forest classification model for each climate zone separatly on a subset of the latent space data.